FireDaemon OpenSSL for Microsoft Windows

 Download OpenSSL

-Below you will find pre-compiled executables (EXE) and libraries (DLL) for Microsoft Windows Operating Systems in the form of an installer and ZIP files.
+Below you will find pre-compiled OpenSSL executables (EXE) and libraries (DLL) for Microsoft Windows Operating Systems in the form of installer and ZIP files.
 OpenSSL can be used standalone or integrated into any Windows application.
-The EXE and DLL are digitally signed with our Extended Validation (EV) code signing certificate.
+The installers, EXEs and DLLs are digitally signed with our Extended Validation (EV) code signing certificate.
 We do not have an EAR CCL ECCN for our Binary Distributions.
 This is intentional.
 You must seek independent legal advice before using/integrating/exporting our Binary Distributions in your products if you believe you are subject to export controls.
-We only supply supported versions of OpenSSL.
-If you require access to legacy Long Term Support (LTS) versions of OpenSSL available via Premium Support then please contact OpenSSL directly.

 Download OpenSSL Binary Distributions for Microsoft Windows